tobias-schroeder/tobias-schroeder.github.io/README.md

 ## Projects
 #### How to train your EBM without sampling or gradients
 We are currently developing a new training methodology for energy-based models which does not rely on samples (like contrastive divergence) or higher order derivatives (as in score-based methods).
 The goal are robust unbiased models for high-dimensional data.
-We present this idea in the workshop paper <a href="tobias-schroeder.github.io/folder/document.pdf" target="_blank">PDF.</a>
+We present this idea in the <a href="tobias-schroeder.github.io/folder/discrete_energy_discrepancy_ICML.pdf" target="_blank">workshop paper.</a>
 ![EBMasGenerativeModel](Images/3DMoonsExample.png)

 #### Variational Inference as a gradient flow in a kernelised Wasserstein geometry